 When my oldest hit high school it wasn’t practical for her to take a week off, mostly because she was not good at time management and was always behind in her schoolwork, so we ceased Sabbath Schooling.
 We are going to be starting it back up in the fall and I have the perfect schedule for you if you want to try it out too.

-I provide an example 2019-2020 schedule below which shows how to get 180 days in (if necessary), while scheduling 5 planned weeks off throughout the year, taking the whole month of December off, AND getting summer break!
+Find an UPDATED 2020-2021 schedule here, which shows how to get 180 days in (if necessary), while scheduling 5 planned weeks off throughout the year, taking the whole month of December off, AND getting summer break!

 We normally start school in mid August and I scheduled it out below to homeschool for six weeks, taking the seventh week off.
 You can modify this to fit into a four-day school week if you take Fridays off and don’t have attendance requirements.
 You can also homeschool for seven weeks and take the eighth week off.
 It’s very flexible and you can work it out however you need to.